Interior Design Porto

 Each of the 10 rooms is different and unique in design.
 Starting with the size and shape of the room, but also the colour scheme and décor.
 Our room was decorated with light coloured shabby chic style furniture and a steel blue and dark rose colour scheme.
 Beautiful antique maps and artwork adorned the blue walls.
 The headboard was upholstered with a floral fabric whilst the curtains featured a plaid pattern.
 The unusual mix of styles, colours and patterns, nonetheless create a harmonious overall look.

 The historic building that houses M Maison Particulière dates back to 1542.
 Located at the end of the famous Rua das Flores, a street that was originally built to connect the merchant’s area on the Douro river with the Roman Cathedral, the building is part of the UNESCO World Heritage.
 This area once buzzing with merchants, is once again rising to its former glory after decades of neglect.

 In line with the spirit of M Maison Particulière, we ventured out to discover the city of Porto, a truly special place that strongly resonated with the explorer within me.
-It may have been my first visit, but it surely won’t be my last…
+It may have been my first visit to Porto, but it surely won’t be my last…

 Happy stylish discoveries,

 P.S.
-If you love hotels filled with history as much as I do, then you may also like Beau-Rivage Genève (Switzerland), Les Trois Rois Basel (Switzerland), the Andaz London Liverpool Street (UK) and Penha Longa Sintra (Portugal).
+If you love historic hotels as much as I do, then you may also like the Beau-Rivage Genève (Switzerland), Les Trois Rois Basel (Switzerland), the Andaz London Liverpool Street (UK) and the destination resort Penha Longa Sintra (Portugal).